ahmedaljawahiry/django-admin-site-search/README.md

   - This is the only external dependency.
 - Search is implemented with basic `icontains`/`in` logic.
 Full-text search is out-of-scope.
 - Methods in `AdminSiteSearchView`; such as `match_model`, `match_objects`, etc. can be extended to add any custom logic.
+- The placement of `modal.html` and `button.html` are not strict, though the former would ideally be in a top-level position.
+  - Django 4.x exposes `{% block header %}` - this is preferable to `footer`.

 ## Screenshots
 <img src="images/desktop-light-open.png" width="100%" alt="Desktop, light theme, modal open" />